nat-taly/digital-electronics-1/project/README.md

 * Natalie Vychodilova (Responsible for creating design sources: binary to bcd converter, controller for 8 digits, hex to segment.
-Responsible for creating testbenches for all designs, simulation all sources. creating schematics and documentation.)
+Responsible for creating testbenches for all designs, simulation all sources.
+Creating schematics and documentation.)

 * Monika Vlkova (Responsible for xxx **MONI DOPSAT**)